 Connect breaker auxiliary contacts that open and close with the generator breakers.
 Wire the breaker auxiliary contacts in series between terminal 16 and terminal 15.
+The LSSC or Load Sensor must always be in isochronous mode.

 Close for Base Load